 In an effort to increase global competitiveness and remain relevant to customers, a leading sports clothing and equipment franchisor decided to invest in digital retail – but wanted to give a new take on it.
 The company wanted to emphasize digital technology just as much as physical store experience, so they came up with a plan to launch their new dual-approach strategy on Black Friday, the infamous day following U.S. Thanksgiving that marks the beginning of the holiday shopping season.

-The company set their goal and left themselves 7 months to create an impactful program that would lead to sales growth both in stores and online.
+The company set its goal and left itself 7 months to create an impactful program that would lead to sales growth both in stores and online.
 It was important to leaders that this initiative was capable of truly innovating the omni-channel shopping experience.
 Inspired by best-in-class digital experiences from partners, employees and franchisees, the company came up with the idea for an in-store interactive “Shoe Wall” experience.
 They created interactive displays that leverage unified commerce data and offer customers, as well as in-store associates, convenient and engaging experiences on the market floor where people encounter retail shoe products.
-They integrated a DAM into their ecommerce platform in record time to offer online shopping on Black Friday, generating $1.5M in online revenue.
+They integrated a DAM into their eCommerce platform in record time to offer online shopping on Black Friday, generating $1.5M in online revenue.

-Result: revenue growth through innovative digital strategy
+Result: Revenue growth through innovative digital strategy

-In partnership with a true ecommerce platform, a digital asset management system helped create a truly innovative in-store digital experience that paired valuable product information, such as sizing, color and availability with powerful product visuals at the point of sale.
+In partnership with a true eCommerce platform, a digital asset management system helped create a truly innovative in-store digital experience that paired valuable product information, such as sizing, color and availability with powerful product visuals at the point of sale.

 3. How a DAM Helps Manage Multiple Retail Brands